 TechsoMed has already performed 54 successful human clinical trials for the BioTrace System at leading medical institutions in Tokyo, Israel and the U.S. These showed consistent results in real-time that matched today’s benchmark of 24-hour post-procedure CECT.
 TechsoMed is now expanding its collaborations with medical facilities worldwide as it continues to pursue its goal of establishing BioTraceas standard practice for every ablation procedure.

-Though BioTrace is the first system to provide real-time feedback to doctors during thermal ablation, it integrates with one of the most common and affordable imaging technologies: ultrasound.
+Though BioTrace is the first system to provide real-time feedback to physicians during thermal ablation, it integrates with one of the most common and affordable imaging technologies: ultrasound.
 To elevate ultrasound imaging to the level it required, TechsoMed needed immense technological capabilities.
 It found these in Lenovo’s smarter technology solutions.

 TechsoMed developed the AI algorithms that power real-time imaging capabilities of BioTrace on Lenovo ThinkStation P920s, which have the CPU, GPU and memory capabilities to handle a complexity of tasks at one time.
 During ablation sessions the ThinkStation’s ability to keep things cool on the inside and quiet on the outside is particularly crucial.